 Evening parties are back, this year, at Cinémathèque.

-Opening film is the NFB produced 24 DAVIDS, directed by Celine Baril, traveling on three continents to meet 24 characters named David (Daria’s review here: https://cinetalk.net/2017/11/08/ridm-2017-24-davids-quebec-2017-opening-film/).
-Closing night will introduces us to fascinating Z-movie Afghan actor-director Salim Shaheen in Sonia Kronlund’s Nothingwood.
+Opening film is the NFB produced 24 DAVIDS, directed by Celine Baril, traveling on three continents to meet 24 characters named David (Daria’s review here: https://cinetalk.net/2017/11/08/ridm-2017-24-davids-quebec-2017-opening-film).
+Closing night will introduce us to fascinating Z-movie Afghan actor-director Salim Shaheen in Sonia Kronlund’s Nothingwood.

 Cinetalk.net will post daily about the Fest.
-For the time being you should know that both me and Daria specially dig for the eclectic and experimental Chinese film Dragonfly eyes.
+For the time being you should know that both me and Daria especially dig the eclectic and experimental Chinese film Dragonfly Eyes.
 A feature film, with a storyline made from images taken from surveillance camera footage.